Chicago Cultural Center Visual Arts Program

 - Thursday, March 28, 9am: Application proposal template becomes available; applications submission portal opens on Cyber Grants

-- Thursday, April 11, 4:30–5:30pm: Information session in person at the Chicago Cultural Center, room 408 (optional)
+- Thursday, April 11, 4:30–5:30pm: Information session in person at the Chicago Cultural Center, Room 408 (optional)

-- Friday, April 26, 12–1pm: Information session online (optional)
+- Friday, April 26, 12–1pm: Information session online (optional) Zoom meeting (Meeting ID: 885 4287 4846, Passcode: 464678)

 - Monday, May 13, 11:59pm: Application portal closes, submissions no longer accepted